-197. Pelican crossings which go straight across the road are one crossing, even when there is a central island.
+- 197. Pelican crossings which go straight across the road are one crossing, even when there is a central island.
 You MUST wait for pedestrians who are crossing from the other side of the island.

-Laws ZPPPCRGD reg 26 & RTRA sect 25(5)

-- 198. Give way to anyone still crossing after the signal for vehicles has changed to green.
+Laws ZPPPCRGD reg 26 & RTRA sect 25(5) - 198.
+Give way to anyone still crossing after the signal for vehicles has changed to green.
 This advice applies to all crossings. - 199.
 Toucan, puffin and equestrian crossings.
 These are similar to pelican crossings, but there is no flashing amber phase; the light sequence for traffic at these three crossings is the same as at traffic lights.
 If the signal-controlled crossing is not working, proceed with extreme caution.
+Do not enter the crossing if you are unable to completely clear it, to avoid obstructing pedestrians, cyclists or horse riders.